-Dear ladies and gentlemen, respected clients, business partners and shareholders, the 2019 Annual Report you are currently holding in your hands presents an overview of the most important events and attained results of Generali in the previous year.
-The year 2019 was for Generali a year full of new challenges, successful acquisition, growth and changes.
+Dear ladies and gentlemen, clients, business partners and shareholders.

+The annual report for 2020, which you are holding in your hands, presents an overview of the most important events and results achieved by Generali insurance company in the past year.
+The year 2020 was completely different to previous years and full of changes in many ways for Generali.